Clark University Executive and Leadership Team

 Leadership Overview

-Clark University has 10 executives leading key functions including strategy, human resources, and academic affairs.
+Clark University has 10 executives leading key functions including human resources, academic affairs, and student organizations.

-Driven by continuous innovation, Clark University is dedicated to addressing social and human imperatives on a global scale, embodying its motto to challenge convention through a pioneering model of education that combines a robust liberal arts curriculum with life-changing world and workplace experiences.
+Driven by a commitment to academic excellence, Clark University is dedicated to fostering a transformative educational experience that addresses social and human imperatives on a global scale, embodying its motto to challenge convention.

 Leadership Roles at Clark University